MrScislowski/HelsinkiFullStack/part11/README.md

   - Test: to ensure we don't break existing features
   - Package: Put it all together in an easily movable batch
   - Deploy: Make it available to the world
+- package & deploy are sometimes not considered to be part of "CI", but they're where a lot of the problems can crop up, and every time something is integrated, it might break the deployment
+- "CD": the main branch is kept deployable at all times
+- NB: `main` branch is often the production version.
+Sometimes it'll be some other `release` branch

+## Principles

+The goal is better, faster software development, with fewer preventable bugs, and better team cooperation.

+CI/CD should answer the questions... how to make sure:

+- tests are run on all code that will be deployed
+- main branch is deployable at all times
+- builds will be consistent and will run on the platform we're deploying to
+- changes don't overwrite one another
+- deployments happen automatically when one merges to main branch